MINISTRY OF PETROLEUM & NATURAL GAS

 Explanation:

-The Chief Controller will determine if the electric lighting
+- The Chief Controller will determine if the electric lighting and fire-fighting facilities are adequate or not.

 PART – IV TRANSPORT ON LAND BY VEHICLES